sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 Departments, agencies, chief information officers (CIOs) and officials consider the contents as direction from the CIO of Canada.
 The following outline the actions:

-- Open government:
+> - Open government:
-  - open data and open by default; and
+>   - Open data and Open by default
-  - collaborating with Canadians.
+> - Collaborating with Canadians
-- IT modernization:
+> - IT Modernization:
-  - introduce a strategy for use of OSS and open standards to set direction on the use and release of OSS and open standards that will be ratified using the GC EARB.
+>   - TBS will lead the development of a strategy to set direction for the government on the use and release of open source software and open standards that will be ratified using the Government of Canada Enterprise Architecture Review process..

-The Digital Standards and the Mandatory procedures for EA assessments, part of the Directive on Service and Digital introduced the strategy and direction for open standards and OSS in the GC.

 ### Open First Whitepaper